VishnuTejasT/LOCKR/README.md

 lockr serve --port 8001    # if 8000 is already taken by something else
 ```

 It should provide a local link for you to paste into your browser to get started!
-The web app has two tabs, Scanner (for the liability scan, the suggested variant, and grafting the binder into the lucCage latch) and Calculator (for the fold-change prediction).
+The web app has two tabs: Scanner (for the charge scanning, new binder suggestion, and grafting program) and Calculator (for fold-change predictions).

 Grafting needs PyRosetta, which isn't installed by default since it's a ~500MB download.
 Everything else works fine without it, the graft button just stays disabled until it's there.
 See `INSTALL.md` for the one-line install if you want that feature.